Nissan as a Community Member

 Nissan also conducts its own initiatives by business operation sites and affiliates in each country to meet the local needs.
 The Nissan Foundation, established in the U.S., Australia, Brazil, Canada, and other countries, has been conducting social contribution activities in various forms to help energize communities and resolve issues.

 In the United States, we support many communities through the Nissan Foundation, which funds educational programs encouraging people to value the cultural diversity that exists within American society.
-Established in 1992, the Nissan Foundation has contributed over $13.0 million to more than 150 nonprofit organizations across the country as of the end of March 2022.
-In fiscal 2021 the foundation donated $690,000 to 28 U.S. organizations.
+Established in 1992, the Nissan Foundation has contributed over $16 million to more than 150 nonprofit organizations across the country as of the end of March 2024.
+In fiscal 2023 the foundation donated $1.2 million to 39 U.S. organizations, supporting programs such as the Children's Museum of Manhattan, Native American Indian Association of Tennessee, and Two Mississippi Museums.

 Educational Support from the Nissan Global Foundation (Japan)